parwindersinghbatra/Lenskart/README.md

 ## Tailwind CSS

 Tailwind CSS is a utility-first CSS framework that provides low-level utility classes to build designs directly in your markup.

+## Challenges Faced

+During the development of this project, we faced a few challenges, including:

+- Implementing responsive design for a variety of screen sizes.
+- Achieving pixel-perfect styling and layout was time-consuming, especially given the rich design of the Lenskart website.

+To overcome these challenges, we have explore through different platforms and with help of mentor and team work.